survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 ## Setting Up the Initial CSS

-We are missing just one bit, the actual CSS itself:
+We are missing just one bit: the actual CSS itself:

 **app/main.css**